Fusion energy gain factor: Commercial breakeven

-The final definition of breakeven is commercial breakeven, which occurs when the economic value of any net electricity left over after recirculation is enough to pay for the reactor.
+The final definition of breakeven is commercial breakeven, which occurs when the economic value of any net electricity left over after recirculation is enough to pay for the reactor and all processes to gather and transport reactants, such as tritium and deuterium, to the reactor.
 This value depends both on the reactor's capital cost and any financing costs related to that, its operating costs including fuel and maintenance, and the spot price of electrical power.

 Commercial breakeven relies on factors outside the technology of the reactor itself, and it is possible that even a reactor with a fully ignited plasma operating well beyond engineering breakeven will not generate enough electricity rapidly enough to pay for itself.
 Whether any of the mainline concepts like ITER can reach this goal is being debated in the field.
+A large reason for these debates is the current lack of technology and the lack of interest and funding in the area in its current stage.
+Scientists have only just reached the point in the fusion process where they are having a positive energy gain, meaning the energy produced is marginally more than the energy required to initiate the fusion process.
+Nuclear physicists are sure that there is a maximum amount of energy that can be harnessed from fusion reactions but the maximum amount is currently unknown.
+With enough investment, it is possible to increase the Q and create a definite increase in the energy and profits but that doesn’t mean that it is enough to reach the commercial breakeven.

 Practical example

 Most fusion reactor designs being studied as of 2017 are based on the D-T reaction, as this is by far the easiest to ignite, and is energy-dense.
-However, this reaction also gives off most of its energy in the form of a single highly energetic neutron, and only 20% of the energy in the form of an alpha.
+This reaction gives off most of its energy in the form of a single highly energetic neutron, and only 20% of the energy in the form of an alpha.
 Thus, for the D-T reaction, fch = 0.2.
 This means that self-heating does not become equal to the external heating until at least Q = 5.

 Efficiency values depend on design details but may be in the range of ηheat = 0.7 (70%) and ηelec = 0.4 (40%).
 The purpose of a fusion reactor is to produce power, not to recirculate it, so a practical reactor must have frecirc = 0.2 approximately.
 Lower would be better but will be hard to achieve.
 Using these values we find for a practical reactor Q = 22.

-Considering ITER, we have a design that produces 500 MW of energy for 50 MW of supply.
-If 20% of the output is self-heating, that means 400 MW escape.
-Assuming the same ηheat = 0.7 and ηelec = 0.4, ITER (in theory) could produce as much as 112 MW of heating.
-This means ITER would operate at engineering breakeven.
-However, ITER is not equipped with power-extraction systems, so this remains theoretical until follow-on machines like DEMO.